 The Korai that decorated the south porch of the Erechtheion, stood on a low base (podium) arranged in a Π-shaped layout facing the way to the Acropolis, along which passed the procession of the Panathenaic festival.
 The vertical folds of their garments resemble column fluting and the peculiar capitals in the shape of baskets on their heads, concentrated the roof's weight and directed it downwards.

 Replacing the columns with female statues was a common Greek architectural practice since the Archaic period.
 These statues are called merely Korai in the building inscriptions of the temple.
-The term Karyatids has been handed down to us by Vitruvius who tells the story of the women from Karya in the Peloponnese that were punished by the other Greeks and were thus obliged to carry on their heads the weight of their clothes and jewellery as their city had supported the Persians.
-However, according to Lucian, the maidens from Laconian Karyes were famous for their elegant dance in honour of the goddess Artemis, which they performed with baskets on their heads.
+The term Karyatids has been handed down to us by Vitruvius who tells the story of the women from Karyes in Laconia in the Peloponnese that were punished by the other Greeks and were thus obliged to carry on their heads the weight of their clothes and jewellery as their city had supported the Persians.
+However, according to Lucian, the woman from Karyes were famous for their dance in honour of the goddess Artemis, which they performed with ceremonial baskets on their heads.

 Many interpretations of the Korai have been put forward in modern times: Kekrops' daughters, Arrhephoroi or young women that participate in the Panathenaic procession.
 The most convincing however is, that they were part of an above-the-ground monument over the grave of the mythical Kekrops, the Kekropeion, which was located directly below.
 They were the libation bearers that honored the dead hero-king pouring offerings with the phialai that they held in their hands.